Home PageGalleryWhat's New?Links

 jupiter image map

-I got all of the planetary background images in these works from stock photo sources such as the Corel Stock Photo Collection and other clipart vendors.
-In all cases, I modified them somewhat before using them in the final artwork.
+The planetary background images in these works all come from stock photo sources or from NASA websites.
+In all cases, I modified them before using them in the final artwork.
 For example, I usually had to adjust the color balances to remove bluish casts on some of the earth pictures.

-Although stars usually cannot be seen in pictures of planets taken from space (the planet’s brightness washes out the comparatively dim stars), for these images I grafted on star backgrounds behind the planets simply because most people expect to see stars in a space picture.
+Although stars usually cannot be seen in pictures of planets taken from space (the planet's brightness washes out the dimmer stars), for these images I used star backgrounds simply because most people expect to see stars in a space picture.

 To create an accurate Jupiter, I downloaded an image map (seen at left) that was assembled from many actual photographs of the planet taken by NASA’s Voyager and Galileo space probes.
 In trueSpace, I “wrapped” this image map around a squashed sphere and ended up with a great-looking Jupiter.